Astrac/box-tables/README.md

 * `singleLineAscii` - See above
 * `unicodeFrame` - Uses nicer characters and adds a light shade in the margins
 * `simple` - Uses only `+`, `|`, and `-`, no paddings/margins
+* `markdownHeader` - Used for the header cells and divider in markdown tables
+* `markdownMain` - Used for the body of markdown tables

 Themes are fully customisable, this is an example of theme definition: